standard-for-public-code/standard-for-public-code/standards/bundle-policy-and-code.md

 ## How to test

 * Policy should be provided in machine readable and unambiguous formats
-* Continuous Integration tests should validate the source code and the policy are executed coherently
+* Continuous integration tests should validate the source code and the policy are executed coherently

 ## Policy makers: what you need to do

 * Collaborate with developers and designers to ensure there is no mismatch between policy code and source code
-* Document policy in formats that are unambiguous and machine readable such as Business Process Model Notation, Decision Model Notion and Case Management Model Notation
+* Document policy in formats that are unambiguous and machine readable such as [Business Process Model and Notation](http://www.bpmn.org/), [Decision Model and Notation](https://www.omg.org/dmn/) and [Case Management Model Notation](https://www.omg.org/cmmn/)
 * Track policy with the same version control and documentation used to track source code
 * Try to periodically understand what the non-policy code in the codebase does